Shuri-ryū

-Shuri-ryū (首里流) karate is an eclectic martial arts system developed by Robert Trias (1923–1989), reportedly the first American to teach a form of karate in the mainland United States, and also opened his public first dojo in 1946 in Phoenix, Arizona.
+Shuri-ryū (首里流) karate is an eclectic martial arts system developed by Robert Trias (1923–1989), reportedly the first American to teach a form of karate in the mainland United States, who opened his first public dojo in 1946 in Phoenix, Arizona.

 History

 Shuri-ryū is a style that has a lineage coming from a variety of sources, including karate.
 Other influences include xingyiquan.

 Trias was first introduced to karate while in the Navy during World War II when he was stationed in the Solomon Islands.
 In 1944, Robert Trias met Tung Gee Hsing and began training with him.
 Hsing practiced the Chinese system of xingyiquan and had reportedly cross-trained with Motobu Chōki in the Okinawan village of Kume Mura several years previously.
 Later, Trias reportedly studied with Hoy Yuan Ping in Singapore in 1944.

 In addition to these teachers, Trias learned from other martial arts teachers, such as Yajui Yamada (judo), Gogen Yamaguchi (Gōjū-ryū), Roy Oshiro (Gōjū-ryū), Yasuhiro Konishi (Shindō jinen-ryū), Makoto Gima (Shotokan, Shitō-ryū), and others.
 Both Konishi and Gima served as mentors to Trias instead of in a formal teacher-student relationship.
 Konishi recognized and countersigned Trias's promotion certificate to 9th Dan by the USKA in the 1960s.
 Gima recognized Trias as the 10th Dan in 1983.